SD-MVSum: Script-Driven Multimodal Video Summarization Method and Datasets: Related Work

+Furthermore, there are a few multimodal summarization approaches that aim to generate both visual and textual summaries.
+In this context, Fu et al. \cite{fu-etal-2021-mm} presented a method that integrates a jump-attention mechanism to align features extracted from transcripts and video frames, and trained it using multi-task learning to simultaneously optimize text and video summarization.
+He et al. \cite{10204014} built the A2Summ method, which aligns and attends multimodal inputs leveraging time correspondence using an alignment-guided self-attention mechanism; the latter learns how to form a keyframe-based and a text-based summary with the help of dual contrastive losses.
+Finally, Qui et al. \cite{10655119} used a hierarchy of cross-modal attention mechanisms to fuse visual features from video frames/fragments with textual features from audio transcripts, and create a video and a text summary using a frame scorer and a text encoder, respectively.

-The methods presented above produce generic summaries that aim to provide a synopsis of the entire video, and thus they are not tailored to any specific needs about their content.
-Contrary to these methods, SD-MVSum takes into account such needs through the user-provided script, thus being capable to produce more personalized video summaries that meet the users' demands.
+The methods presented above produce generic summaries that aim to provide a complete synopsis of the entire video, thus not being tailored to specific needs about the summaries' content.
+Contrary to these methods, SD-MVSum takes into account such needs through the user-provided script, thus being capable to produce more personalized video summaries that are aligned with the users' demands.